SUSTAINABILITY

 The Steering Committee is responsible for overseeing and executing our program.
 It reviews data reporting, programs and initiatives, and overall strategy.

-The Sustainability Team manages the day-to-day operations of the program: data collection, program implementation, customer reports, stakeholder engagement, etc.
+The corporate sustainability team manages the day-to-day operations of the program: data collection, program implementation, customer reports, stakeholder engagement, etc.

 Supporting Departments

-Several departments support the Sustainability Team and Steering Committee on our sustainability program.
+Several departments support the Sustainability Teams and Steering Committee on our sustainability program.
 These include:

 • Engineering – Project management related to energy and resource consumption